deangoldhill/skyline/README.md

 Create a configuration payload file on each Check Point machine with the following contents, and import it.
 Modify <DOCKERHOST> with the IP or hostname of your docker host.

-Navigate to the '/var/tmp' directory
+Navigate to the '/var/tmp' directory, create a new file called 'payload.json' in which you will paste the content from the next step.

 ```bash